 Pinecone sparse-dense vectors have the following limitations:

 LanceDB supports both vector search and full-text search via Tantivy, with full-text search currently available only in Python.
-When using the search method, if the query_type is set to 'auto', the system will automatically infer the type of query to perform.
+When using the search method, if the query_type is set to 'auto,' the system will automatically infer the type of query to perform.
 This means that if the query is a list or a NumPy array, it will be treated as a vector search.
-If the query is an image, the system may either perform a vector search or return an error if there is no corresponding embedding function available.
-If the query is a string, the query type can be either 'vector' or 'fts' (full-text search), depending on whether the table possesses an embedding function or not.
-In the absence of an index, LanceDB would need to exhaustively scan the entire vector column (via Flat Search) and compute the distance for every vector in order to identify the closest matches, which effectively constitutes a KNN (k-nearest neighbors) search.
+If the query is an image, the system may perform a vector search or return an error if no corresponding embedding function is available.
+If the query is a string, the query type can be either 'vector' or 'fts' (full-text search), depending on whether the table possesses an embedding function.
+Without an index, LanceDB would need to exhaustively scan the entire vector column (via Flat Search) and compute the distance for every vector to identify the closest matches, which effectively constitutes a KNN (k-nearest neighbors) search.
 By constructing a vector index, LanceDB utilizes ANN search with a Vector Index for enhanced efficiency during query processing.

 Pinecone's index is a customized, optimized structure made for efficient vector similarity searches, known for bolstering the performance of ANN searches.
 Users can increase the number of replicas to enhance index availability and throughput, along with configuring the behavior of Pinecone's internal metadata index.

-Pinecone supports partitioning records into namespaces within an index, allowing operations and queries to be restricted to specific, isolated segments.
+Pinecone supports partitioning records into namespaces within an index, restricting operations and queries to specific, isolated segments.
 This facilitates differentiated search experiences tailored to particular subsets of data.

-It's important to be aware that the GCP starter environment doesn't support the advanced features mentioned here, such as pods, replicas, and collections.
-These options are reserved for more advanced Pinecone environments that allow such scalability and partitioning capabilities.
+It's important to know that the GCP starter environment doesn't support the advanced features mentioned here, such as pods, replicas, and collections.
+These options are reserved for more advanced Pinecone environments, which allow scalability and partitioning capabilities.

 Example